MatthewK84/MatthewK84/README.md

 ## About Me

-I'm a passionate Senior Data Professional specializing in transforming complex challenges into measurable operational improvements.
+I am a Senior Data Professional specializing in transforming complex challenges into measurable operational improvements.
 With experience spanning government agencies and Fortune 500 enterprises, I bridge the gap between data science and business strategy to deliver impactful solutions.

 ### 🎯 What I Do